 Happy crochet and knitting for those that knit.
 I never have gotten the hang of knitting yet.
 Go get yours at The Knitting Network!!

-Please FOLLOW this blog for more stories of my past and present.
+Please FOLLOW this blog!!!!!
 My thoughts are my own but I hope that they resonate with you too.
 Please hit the follow button in the widgets footer.